 Immigrant aliens are eligible to establish domicile under the same provisions as U.S. citizens.

-If you are classified as a non-resident and believe you qualify for ASSET in-state tuition, please request a correction by completing the Correction For Initial Tuition Classification Form.
-The deadline for the Correction For Initial Tuition Classification Form is the Census Date for the semester you are seeking ASSET in-state tuition.
+If you are classified as a non-resident and believe you qualify for ASSET in-state tuition, please request a correction by completing the ASSET application.
+The deadline for the ASSET application is the Census Date for the semester you are seeking ASSET in-state tuition.
 No Exceptions.

 As an active-duty member of the U.S. Armed Forces (and with legal dependents stationed in Colorado on a permanent-change-of-station basis or on a temporary assignment to duty in Colorado), you are able to qualify for in-state tuition.
 Members of the military force of Canada (with your legal dependents claiming an exemption to in-state residency requirements) are also able to qualify for in-state tuition.
 Please reach out to the Veteran Coordinator for more information at VeteranServices@ccd.edu.

 The Western Undergraduate Exchange Program (WUE) is for non-residents of Colorado who maintain residency with another qualified state to receive reduced tuition rates.
 Time spent in Colorado under the WUE program will not count towards the 12-month domicile requirement for Colorado in-state tuition.
 A WUE application must be completed in full and returned to the Office of Registration & Records by the earliest drop (census date) for your courses.

 Please consider the following when applying for the Western Undergraduate Exchange Program:

 The WUE application must be completed in full and returned to the Office of Registration & Records by the earliest drop (census) date for your courses.
 The WUE application is only approved for one continuous year from the semester that the student applies for.
 A new WUE application needs to be submitted each year to continuously receive the WUE tuition rate.